Hash2402/Inventory-GENAI-Service/Readme.md

 More than just completing a task, this was about delivering something functional and demonstrating how modern AI can effectively integrate with real-world systems

 Thanks for reading !

+## Youtube
+Here’s the YouTube video where you can watch a complete walkthrough of the installation steps and a live demo of the project in action.

+.